 Your induction information is available via our Guidance, Forms and Policies page.
 If you will be working in a hospital during your training, there is also Hospital Guidelines available to you.

-An induction day for all new dental core trainees takes place on the first Wednesday of September.
+An NES induction day for all dental core trainees takes place on the first day of your new post in September.
 Details are circulated closer to the time.
 A summary of the NES induction is available online through the above link.
 This is maintained with any information updates throughout your post.

 You should also receive a local induction at your place of work.
-This will include corporate induction information (such as manual handling, fire safety, equality and diversity training) and also information about your clinical environment including your supervisory arrangements, working with the wider clinical team, how to report clinical incidents and how to respond to medical emergencies.
+This will include corporate induction information (such as manual handling, fire safety, equality and diversity training) and also information about your clinical environment including your clinical supervisory arrangements, working with the wider clinical team, how to report clinical incidents and how to respond to medical emergencies.